Smartling/SmartlingHelp/_posts/2016-11-04-test-blog-post.md

 categories:
 ---

 Here is a blog we're working on.
+One of the best blog posts around.
+I strongly recommend you check it out.